Issue 26 Apr 23 2026 5 min read

 New listings

-If you want to understand the tone of the week, start with what hit the board.
-That is where market tone usually shows up early.
-That is what sets up the read on sales, reductions, and momentum.
+If you want the tone of the week, start with what hit the board.
+That matters because not every active week is an easy one.

 Worth watching early - detached launches often tell you fastest whether buyers are prepared to act or just compare.